What it means to step down your asthma medication

 How do I step down?

-Some people try to cut back on their own, but this is a huge no-no. Stopping your meds suddenly or without your doctor's guidance can lead to very serious side effects, like hormone problems and even death.
-Stopping corticosteroids all at once may give you withdrawal symptoms, like vomiting, fatigue, joint and muscle pain, scaly skin, weight loss, and dangerously low blood pressure.
+Never try to step down on your own.
+Stopping medications suddenly or without an HCP’s guidance can lead to serious side effects, such as asthma attacks, asthma emergencies, or even death.
+If you use a corticosteroid inhaler, stopping its use may result in withdrawal symptoms, including vomiting, fatigue, joint and muscle pain, and dangerously low blood pressure.

-After stepping down, you'll need to closely monitor your symptoms to make sure they don't get worse.
+After stepping down, closely monitor your symptoms to make sure they don't worsen.
 If they do, you may need to "step up" again.
-You may also still need to take a corticosteroid if you get sick or need surgery.
+You may also still need to take a corticosteroid if you become sick or need surgery.

 Who shouldn't step down?

-It may not be possible to step down your asthma meds if you:
+It may not be possible to step down your asthma medication if you:

 • Are pregnant or planning to become pregnant